scenariomartin/EnglishWords/words.md

 //boycott
 boycott
 withstand v 抵抗,承受
-withdraw :undo  withdrawal n ,a careless remark proved to be the undoing of many a man. resist resistance :friction 1
+withdraw :undo retreat 1 withdrawal n ,a careless remark proved to be the undoing of many a man. resist vu resistance :friction 1
 :parade disturbance:agitate patrol incident 1 :stir::egg
           :turbulent ,but she was running from a turbulent past.
           :riot 1